 Peak Time Rebates rewards you for shifting and reducing your energy use when energy demand and prices are at their highest and renewable resources are less available.

-- By reducing your energy consumption during these peak times, you can save money by earning rebates directly on your bill
+- By reducing your energy use during these peak times, you can earn rebates on your bill

 - Shifting energy use allows us to rely on more renewable sources of energy at peak times

-- This program and others like it, help keep prices more affordable for the community and allows us to continue to provide reliable energy
+- This helps keep prices more affordable for the community and allows us to continue to provide reliable energy

 - Shift use.
-During an event, you can reduce your energy use with simple changes like waiting to wash dishes and laundry or adjusting your thermostat 1 to 3 degrees.
+During an event, you can reduce your energy use with simple changes like waiting to wash dishes and laundry.

 - Earn rebates.
 If you reduced your energy use during the Peak Time Event, you can get rewarded with a rebate on your next bill.

 Based on results from PGE’s pilot program, participating customers saved an average of $2 to $3 per Peak Time Event.* Events are triggered by weather conditions or power prices.
-PGE anticipates that there could be between 12 and 20 Peak Time Events per year.
+PGE anticipates that there could be 6 to 10 events per season.